-- Incentive zoning provisions to increase underlying housing density; - Smart Growth Zoning Overlay Districts; - Inter- and intra-municipal Transferable Development Rights proposals; - Zoning that promotes compact housing and development such as by right multi-family housing, accessory apartment units, clustered development, and inclusionary zoning; - Zoning provisions authorizing live-and-work units, housing units for seasonal employees, mixed assisted living facilities and the conversion of large single-family structures, vacant mills, industrial buildings, commercial space, a school or other similar facilities, into multifamily developments; and - Other innovative zoning approaches developed by and for an individual community. - Education and outreach efforts that support the program objectives include: - Establishment of a local or regional affordable housing trust;
+- Incentive zoning provisions to increase underlying housing density; - Smart Growth Zoning Overlay Districts; - Inter- and intra-municipal Transferable Development Rights proposals; - Zoning that promotes compact housing and development such as by right multi-family housing, accessory apartment units, clustered development, and inclusionary zoning; - Zoning provisions authorizing live-and-work units, housing units for seasonal employees, mixed assisted living facilities and the conversion of large single-family structures, vacant mills, industrial buildings, commercial space, a school or other similar facilities, into multi-family developments; and - Other innovative zoning approaches developed by and for an individual community. - Education and outreach efforts that support the program objectives include: - Establishment of a local or regional affordable housing trust;

-56 Program information was gathered through agency brochures, agency program guidelines and application materials as well as the following resources: Verrilli, Ann.
+&lt;sup>55 Program information was gathered through agency brochures, agency program guidelines and application materials as well as the following resources: Verrilli, Ann.
 Housing Guidebook for Massachusetts, Produced by the Citizen's Housing and Planning Association, June 1999.

-57 Description taken from the state's program description.
+&lt;sup>56 Description taken from the state's program description.

-- Development of a plan of action for housing activities that will be undertaken with Community Preservation Act funds; and - Efforts to build local support (grass-root education) necessary to achieve consensus or approval of local zoning initiatives. - Implementation activities associated with the production of housing in site-specific areas include but are not limited to: - Identification of properties, site evaluation, land assembly and financial feasibility analysis; - Development of a Request for Proposal (RFP) for the disposition of land.
+- Efforts to build local support (grass-root education) necessary to achieve consensus or approval of local zoning initiatives. - Implementation activities associated with the production of housing in site-specific areas include but are not limited to: - Identification of properties, site evaluation, land assembly and financial feasibility analysis; and - Development of a Request for Proposal (RFP) for the disposition of land.